 Every child in the world is completely unique.
 No two children learn in exactly the same way.
-This is especially true for children with learning differences — including LD, ADD/ADHD, Autism, and Asperger’s, as well as several others.
+This is especially true for children with learning disabilties — including dyslexia, ADD/ADHD, autism and several others.
 When it comes to teaching children, there are general things that you should always remember – like the importance of getting down on their level, making eye contact, and speaking in a clear voice.
 Here are some more tips that could help you have more meaningful interactions with children:

 1. Always have a “Plan B.”

 In general, children have short attention spans.
 A good rule of thumb is that the average attention span of a child is equal to their chronological age plus one year.
 (For example, six-year-old Jenny has about a seven minute attention span.)
 As you are preparing your lessons for the day, come up with a variety of methods and find extra materials.
 You never know when Jenny might lose focus on her flashcards, so bring along some manipulatives, too.
 If you always keep a few ideas in your back pocket, you will always be ready.
 Don’t be afraid to come up with a Plan C or D. You can never be too prepared!

 Along with short attention spans, some children just cannot sit still for too long – especially children with ADD/ADHD.
 Break up your lessons with short activities to keep your students refreshed and engaged.
 Something as simple as doing some stretches or getting a drink of water can do wonders.
 I remember singing camp “repeat after me” songs with my first graders in between subjects.
 When I used to teach drama to my preschoolers, I was always prepared for a field trip to the water fountain and a few minutes of “freeze dance.”

 As I mentioned earlier, it is a widely known fact that no two people learn in the same way.
 Children, especially, need variety in their learning experience.
 You will quickly discover how some children respond to some methods more than others.